Potty Training Boys in only 3 Days – Tips, Tales and Takes

 The lead up – May 2012

-Potty training has been going pretty slow since we started many months ago.
-Granted we have not been trying that hard and secretly hoping that Harry would see it on TV or something and just get it.
+Potty training has been going pretty slowly since we started many months ago.
+Granted, we have not been trying that hard and secretly hoping that Harry would see it on TV or something and just get it.

 Why am I stepping up to do it?

-Well it does say it works best if one person takes the lead and it just so happens Katie will be out-of-town for the long weekend in May.
-3 days off, who would not want to jump on the change to take Don Diaper and turn him into Boy Wonder.
+Well, it does say it works best if one person takes the lead, and it just so happens Katie will be out-of-town for the long weekend in May.
+3 days off, who would not want to jump on the chance to take Don Diaper and turn him into Boy Wonder?

 A recipe for potty training